rust-stuco/homeworks/week3/pokelab_ref/README.md

 # Poke Lab

-The goal of this homework is to make sure that you Rust's Structs and Enums, semantically known as Algebraic Data Types.
+The goal of this homework is to make sure that you understand Rust's Structs and Enums, semantically known as Algebraic Data Types.

 In this homework, you will be implementing two data types: